-There was my boss, Fred, who I think was having difficulties in his position of Regional Manager.
+There was my boss, Fred, who I think was having difficulties in his position as Regional Manager.
 Many times, he would come out in the warehouse and show people how to sweep the floors, for example, and pick away at some trivial thing one of the employees was doing.
-It had been his decision to move me to the office, and he was worried that he would have to answer for it.
+He had decided to move me to the office, and he was worried that he would have to answer for it.

 There was a girl named Lee.
 She had the most beautiful and quirky handwriting I have ever seen.
 It looked like a foreign language until you paid attention.
 She was a fashion rebel, and, since those days, I swear she was a trendsetter.

-Most of all, there was Joan, a capable and pleasant woman who was Head Office representative at our location.
+And then, there was Joan, a capable and pleasant woman who was Head Office representative at our location.
 She technically worked for them, but still just had the title of secretary.
-She was sharply aware of the glass ceiling between the sexes, and felt she was unrecognized for her contributions.
+She was sharply aware of the glass ceiling between the sexes and felt she was unrecognized for her contributions.
 We heard, through our connected grapevine, that she had asked for, and was granted, an audience with the company President, during which she itemized all of her responsibilities, and had the guts to demand appropriate compensation and title.
-When he refused, she lifted up her skirt to expose a strapped-on item, obviously of the male variety, and said “Now will you hire me?”
+When he refused, she lifted up her skirt to expose a strapped-on item, obviously of the male variety, and said: “Now will you hire me?”
 It was not long before she left the company “voluntarily”.